 On July 1, 2008, the United States District Court for the District of Delaware held as a matter of law that the Company did not breach its October 1, 2005 Settlement and License Agreement with Linear Technology Corporation ("Linear").
 Based upon that ruling, the Company anticipates filing a motion to seek recovery of its attorney fees when the final judgment is entered.
-On June 2, 2009, the court held a hearing with regard to the Company's assertion that the two patents Linear asserted against MPS' MP1543 product are unenforceable due to Linear's inequitable conduct in the U.S. Patent and Trademark Office.
-The court has not yet issued its findings of fact and conclusions of law on the Company's claim.
-The court also has not issued its final judgment concerning the patent infringement and validity claims.
+The court has not issued its final judgment concerning the patent infringement, validity, and enforceability issues.